gaultier/blog/kahns_algorithm.md

 And in plain english:

 `Line 1`: The result of this algorithm is the list of nodes in the desired order (topological).
 It starts empty, and we add nodes one-by one during the algorithm.
+We can simply use an array in our implementation.

 `Line 2`: We first collect all nodes with no incoming edge.
-In terms of adjacency matrix, it means picking a column with only zeroes.
+In terms of adjacency matrix, it means picking columns with only zeroes.
 The algorithm calls it a set, but we are free in our implementation to use whatever data structure we see fit.
 It just means a given node appears at most once in it.
 In our example, this set is: `[Zoe, Bella, Miranda]`.
 During the algorithm course, we will add further nodes to this set.
 Note that this is a working set, not the final result.
+Also, the order does not matter.

-`Line 4`: Self-explanatory, we continue until the working set is empty.
+`Line 4`: Self-explanatory, we continue until the working set is empty and there is no more work to do.

 `Line 5`: We first pick a node with no incoming edge (it does not matter which one).
 For example, `Zoe`, and remove it from `S`. `S` is now: `[Bella, Miranda]`.